minagishl/canvas/docs/GUIDE.md

 For plain text, it will be added as a text object, but when you copy and paste an object, a copy of the object will be created.
 Also, when you paste a YouTube video URL, the video will be embedded.

+## Remove Shared URL

+If you want to remove a URL you've shared, please submit it through [this form](https://forms.gle/coanQsMM6aeuUVX78).